renewables-ninja/ninja_automator/README.md

 ## LICENSE
 BSD 3-Clause License

 Copyright (C) 2016-2017  Iain Staffell

 All rights reserved.

-See `LICENSE` for more detail
+See `LICENSE` for more detail.

 ## CREDITS & CONTACT

 The R automator is developed by Iain Staffell.
-You can try emailing me at [i.staffell@imperial.ac.uk](mailto:i.staffell@imperial.ac.uk?subject=Renewables.ninja VWF code)
+You can try emailing me at i.staffell@imperial.ac.uk

 This is part of the [Renewables.ninja](https://renewables.ninja) project, developed by Stefan Pfenninger and Iain Staffell.
 Use the [contacts page](https://www.renewables.ninja/about) there.